-From fiscal years 2010 through 2015, GAO made about 800 recommendations to OMB and federal agencies to address shortcomings in IT acquisitions and operations.
-Since 2010, GAO also made about 2,700 recommendations to federal agencies to improve the security of federal systems.
+Since fiscal year 2010, GAO has made 1,242 recommendations to OMB and agencies to address shortcomings in IT acquisitions and operations.
+Since fiscal year 2010, GAO also has made over 3,000 recommendations to federal agencies to improve the security of federal systems.
 These recommendations include those to improve the implementation of CIO responsibilities, the oversight of the data center consolidation initiative, software license management efforts, and the strength of security programs and technical controls.
-Most agencies agreed with these recommendations. and GAO will continue to monitor their implementation.
+Most agencies agreed with the recommendations, and GAO will continue to monitor their implementation.

-View GAO-18-566T.
-For more information, contact David A. Pow ner at (202) 512-9286 or pow nerd@gao.gov.
+View GAO-19-275T.
+For more information, contact Carol C. Harris at (202) 512-4456 or harriscc@gao.gov.